 Claims for Costs and Interest in the Request

 3.6 Where costs or interest are sought as part of the Request for Enforcement, a person seeking to enforce a Federal Court judgment should note the following:

-(a) costs payable to the Sheriff (of the relevant Supreme Court) for execution are contained in the Federal Court and Federal Circuit Court Regulation 2012 (Cth);
+(a) costs payable to the Sheriff (of the relevant Supreme Court) for execution are contained in the Federal Court and Federal Circuit and Family Court Regulations 2012 (Cth);

 (b) a lawyer's costs for work performed for the enforcement application are calculated on an individual item basis having regard to the fees contained in Schedule 3 to the Federal Court Rules;